top of page

 Station IX, Jesus falls for the third time.

-Station IX, is also just a mark on the wall.
-Jesus falls for the Third time.
-Painting by Tintoretto.
-The ninth station of the cross in Jerusalem near the Holy Sepulcher. the rest of the stations are within the Basilica. ©Berthold Werner
+Station IX is merely a mark on the wall, representing Jesus falling for the third time.
+This is depicted in a painting by Tintoretto.
+The ninth station of the cross is located in Jerusalem near the Holy Sepulcher, while the remaining stations are inside the Basilica.©Berthold Werner

 Golgotha/Calvary in the time of Jesus.

-This is the reconstruction of Calvary, in Jesus' time, 30 AD published recently on National Geographic.
-On the right, the city wall.
-Then we advance into a heightened rock, overlooking an abandoned quarry.
+This is a depiction of Calvary as it was in Jesus' time, around 30 AD, recently featured in National Geographic.
+To the right is the city wall.
+Moving forward, there is an elevated rock overlooking an abandoned quarry.
 This is Golgotha, Calvary – the hill of the Skull.
-There are tombs carved in the rocky walls of the quarry.
-The crosses are placed on top of this hill.
-Today, the Church of the Holy Sepulcher is built over all of this.
-Traces of the quarry can still be seen in the church's basements.
+Tombs are carved into the rocky walls of the quarry.
+The crosses are situated on top of this hill.
+Today, the Church of the Holy Sepulcher stands over this site.
+Remnants of the quarry are still visible in the church's basements.

 Station X, Jesus is stripped of his clothes.

-Station X. Jesus is stripped of his clothes.
-Painting by Edward Arthur Fellowes Prynne, 1920.
-Entrance to the Basilica of the Holy Sepulcher.
-This façade was built in the Middle ages.
-Station X id the domed little chapel on the right.
-It is closed to the public.
+Station X: Jesus is stripped of his garments.
+This painting by Edward Arthur Fellowes Prynne, created in 1920, is located at the entrance to the Basilica of the Holy Sepulcher.
+The façade dates back to the Middle Ages.
+Station X is the small domed chapel on the right, which is not open to the public.

 Station XI, Jesus is nailed to the cross